Vectormike/autoket/README.md

 # Adonis fullstack application

-This is the fullstack boilerplate for AdonisJs, it comes pre-configured with.
+This is a fullstack application built AdonisJs.
+In my bid to learning and understanding AdonisJs.

 1. Bodyparser
 2. Session